 My name is Hannah T. Wagner, I was born in Vienna in 1982.
 I originally wanted to be an artist, but then took a different path and trained as an event organiser and technician.
 After this, I worked for several years in the art and culture sector, until I set up my own business running an event series called “Swell Time”, which were parties in the style of the 1950s and the 1960s.

-LGBTQ+/FLINT+/People of all colours/People with psychological struggles/people with disabilities are welcome.
+LGBTQ+ / FLINTA+/ people of all colors / all body-types/ people with psychological struggles / people with disabilities are welcome.

 Sexism, homophobia, racism, ableism, and body shaming will not be tolerated.